lonhattan007/my-latex-templates/HCMUT-report/README.md

-# Thesis Proposal (Update)
+# HCMUT Assignment Report Template

-This is the README template for my Thesis Proposal report written in LaTex.
+This is the README for my school assignment report template.

 ## Project setup